michael-hartmann/caps/docs/manual/manual.rst

 Other options
 ^^^^^^^^^^^^^

-The computation of the matrix elements of the round-trip operator contains an integration.
+The computation of the matrix elements of the round-trip operator involves an integration.
 The desired relative error for this integration can be set using ``--iepsrel``.
 The default value of :math:`10^{-8}` should be sufficient for almost all purposes.
-If you want to compute the Casimir energy to very high accuracy, to :math:`10^{-7}` or better, you might want to use a smaller value for ``IEPSREL``.
+If the Casimir energy needs to be determined to very high accuracy with a relative error of :math:`10^{-7}` or smaller, it is recommended to decrease ``IEPSREL`` accordingly.

-If ``caps`` was interrupted and you have the partial output saved in a file, you can use the ``--resume`` option to continue the computation from that point.
-Interruptions may happen for example on a cluster if the program exceeds the time limit.
-Given the option ``--resume FILENAME``, ``caps`` reads the content of ``FILENAME`` and re-uses the computed values.
-Make sure that all other parameters given to ``caps`` exactly match the parameters used to generate ``FILENAME``.
+If ``caps`` was interrupted, e.g. when the time limit was exceeded, the ``--resume`` option can be used to resume the computation on the basis of the partial output created so far.
+If it is given the option ``--resume FILENAME``, ``caps`` reads the content of ``FILENAME`` and re-uses the computed values.
+It is the responsibility of the user to make sure that all other parameters given to ``caps`` exactly match the parameters used to generate ``FILENAME`` in a previous run.

 caps_logdetD
 ------------